 Gambling, problem gambling, psychometrics, impact studies, cohort studies

 Dr. Volberg has been involved in epidemiological research on gambling and problem gambling since 1985 and has directed or consulted on numerous gambling studies throughout the world.
 In 1988, Dr. Volberg was the first investigator to receive funding from the National Institutes of Health to study the prevalence of problem gambling in the general population.
 Dr. Volberg is currently the Principal Investigator on two major studies funded by the Massachusetts Gaming Commission: the Social and Economic Impacts of Gambling in Massachusetts (SEIGMA) study and the Massachusetts Gambling Impact Cohort (MAGIC) study.
-In addition to her work in Massachusetts, Dr. Volberg is working on projects in Canada to assess the impacts of the introduction of online gambling and to identify best practices in population assessments of problem gambling.
-She is a member of research teams in Australia, New Zealand, and Sweden conducting large-scale longitudinal cohort studies to identify predictors of transitions into and out of gambling and problem gambling.
+In addition to her work in Massachusetts, Dr. Volberg is working with a group of Swedish colleagues on a study of impacts of policy changes related to problem gambling treatment provision in that country.
+Dr. Volberg is also a member of a research team based at Rutgers University studying the impacts of the introduction of online gambling in New Jersey.
 Dr. Volberg has published extensively, presented at national and international conferences and testified before legislative committees throughout North America.